Certora/Documentation/docs/cvl/methods.md

 Entry flags (`envfree`, `returns`, and `optional`) are not allowed on an unresolved-calls entry.
 Also, the visibility is always external, and no policy should be specified.

-For an unresolved function call being summarized with the dispatch list above, the prover will replace the call with a dynamic resolution of the function call.
+For an unresolved function call being summarized with the dispatch list above, the Prover will replace the call with a dynamic resolution of the function call.
 That is something in the lines of:
 ```solidity
 function summarized(address a, bytes calldata data) external {
   if (uint32(data[0:4]) == 0x11111111 && address == address(c)) {